WELCOME TO HARAR - CITY OF SAINTS

 🤔 Ever seen a video of a man feeding wild hyenas?
 The “Hyena Man” at Harar, Ethiopia does so every night.

-🤔 Did you know Harar town of east Ethiopia is World’s fourth holiest city of Islam?
+🤔 Did you know Harar city in east Ethiopia is World’s fourth holiest city of Islam?

 🤔 Thinking of a private short trip to visit the historical and cultural places of Harar?
 And see the “Hyena Man”?

 We’re here to make it all true with our two-day tour to Harar using local flights of Ethiopian Airlines from and back to Addis Ababa.
 Take a minute to see reviews about tours of Merit Ethiopian Experience Tours!

 Merit Ethiopian Experience Tours [MEET] offers cultural and historical tour to Harar town.
 This trip is for two days and one overnight at Harar.
 This two days private guided trip uses two domestic flights of Ethiopian Airlines.

 First day - Fly from Addis Ababa to Dire Dawa and visit Harar.

 Second day - More sightseeing visit in Harar.
 And, fly back to Addis Ababa on the next day.